Reflections, thoughts and everyday moments

 I pay about $1,470 / €1,350 in rent each month, and that includes electricity and internet.
 The rent is actually reasonable compared to other apartments in my area.

-I’m still trying to get a clear overview of how much I spend on food, but it’s probably around $380 / €350 per month.
+I am still trying to get a clear overview of how much I spend on food, but I think it is around $380 / €350 per month.

 A closer look at my monthly finances

-Over the past couple of months, I started writing down everything I spent money on.
-It helped me see where my money actually goes.
+Over the past couple of months, I have started writing down everything I spend money on.
+It has helped me see where my money actually goes.

 January